Portland’s Greek Food Fest is a big, fat ‘yes’

 So what’s tantalizing under the tent?

 Roasted chicken, lamb souvlaki, Mediterranean mezethes plates loaded with feta, olives, keftethes, hummus and pita chips.
-There’s moussaka, grilled gyros and spannakopita the way these dishes were meant to taste before American chefs got hold of them.
+There’s moussaka, grilled gyros and spanakopita the way these dishes were meant to taste before American chefs got hold of them.
 Plus this authentic spread is a frugal feed.
 Prices don’t creep higher than $15, most items are around $8.

 Hold out for the pasties, whatever you do.
 Baklava, karidoptia, finikia and other sugary and honeyed delights you can’t pronounce on an empty stomach await.